acodili-j-g/hello-world/README.md

  2. Run `java com.example.Main`
  3. The command line should print out `Hello, World!`

-To run without compilation (Java 11+)
+For Java 11+ Single-File Execution:

- 1. Open the command line in the `src` directory
+ 1. Open the command line in the `src/com/example` directory
- 2. Run `java com.example.Main.java`
+ 2. Run `java Main.java`
  3. The command line should print out `Hello, World!`